Shelob9/cashier/UPGRADE.md

 PR: https://github.com/laravel/cashier/pull/620

-The `swap` method now accepts a new `$options` argument to allow to easily set extra options on the subscription.
+The `swap` method now accepts a new `$options` argument to easily set extra options on the subscription.

 ### Customers